Understanding Kubernetes ReplicaSets: Ensuring High Availability for Your Applications

 A ReplicaSet managing three pods spread across three worker nodes

-The ReplicaSet sits at the top, with the three pods it created underneath.
-Each pod ended up on a different worker node, which is the scheduler’s default behaviour: spread pods out so a single node failure can’t take all your copies down at once.
-The dashed lines from the ReplicaSet to each pod represent the logical relationship.
-These pods belong to this ReplicaSet because their labels match its selector.
+The ReplicaSet sits at the top, with the three pods underneath it.
+In this example, the pods ended up on different worker nodes.
+The dashed lines show the logical relationship: these pods belong to this ReplicaSet because their labels match its selector.

 kubectl delete pod frontend-x4k2p